 Experience nature’s beauty with a touch of Ilocano ingenuity

-True to that vision, NUEBG has, throughout the years, been able to cultivate its resources, which has translated into agricultural produce, processed goods, research products, and an exotic restaurant.
+True to that vision, NUEBG has, throughout the years, been able to cultivate its resources, which has translated into agricultural produce, processed goods, and research products.

-Furthermore, it offers recreational activities that are closely linked to natural history and wildlife, such as bird watching, butterfly watching, nature photography, botanical study, mountain biking, hiking, and other recreations like camping and training.
+Furthermore, it offers recreational activities that are closely linked to natural history and wildlife, such as bird watching, butterfly watching, nature photography, botanical study, mountain biking, hiking, camping and training.

 The Ecotourism Park is unique in possessing a wide range of eye-catching natural features.
 Its broad spectrum of collections includes tropical forest trees, flowering ornamental, dessert-succulent plants, ferns and allies, grasses and its allies, wild flowers, vines, parasitic, carnivorous, epiphytes, cycads and palms, crops and variegated cultivars.

-As a component of the Northwestern University Ecotourism Park, the Botanic Garden primarily aims to:
+As a component of the Northwestern University Ecotourism Park, the Botanic Gardens primarily aims to:

-• Implements an ex situ and in situ conservation program especially to our Philippine flora that are now in the verge of extinction.
+- Implements an ex situ and in situ conservation program especially for our Philippine flora that are now in the verge of extinction.

-• Highlights the role of Botanic Gardens in support to environmental awareness and sustainable development, through community extension as a big factor in mitigating climate change.
+- Highlights the role of Botanic Gardens in support of environmental awareness and sustainable development, through community extension as a big factor in mitigating climate change.

-Touring the garden may take you an hour of strolling along its caterpillar pathways rolling down the slopes.
+- Touring the gardens may take you an hour of strolling along its caterpillar pathways rolling down the slopes.
 Cultivars of different families are at their vast vigor.
 With their spectacular and showy inflorescence against colorful foliage, one can’t help but wonder about their nomenclature, their cultivation and their propagation.

 • Open Air Theater